CommonGateway/CoreBundle/docs/classes/Service/ReadUnreadService.md

 public setDateRead (\AuditTrailService $, string $identification)
 ```

-Marks the given ObjectEntity for the current user as read.
+Marks the given ObjectEntity for the current user as read, by creating an Audit Trail.

 Currently, already/also automatically done in the AuditTrailService after a Get Item call.

 **Parameters**